barreraalexander/piiranha/README.md

 *ORDER STATUS*
-Order Status will accept a list of products are that to be sent in json format.
+Order Status will accept a list of status_packets are that to be sent in json format.

 "statusPackets": [{
     "timeStamp": "2016-07-29T17:10:41Z",